Curriculum Vitae of Prof. Dr.-Ing. Peter Liggesmeyer

-Prof. Liggesmeyer is a member of the scientific steering board of SafeTRANS, supervisory board member of Schloss Dagstuhl, a member of the scientific advisory board for the platform “Industry 4.0”, and advisor of the cluster project “fast”.
-He is also a member of the executive board of the German Chapter of the ACM as well as a member of the expert advisory board of Quality Seal “Software made in Germany” and a board member of the ZukunftsRegion Westpfalz e.V.
-(Western Palatinate Regional Association).
-Prof. Liggesmeyer provides consulting to several institutions on the state and federal level.
-He is a member of the platform “Security, Protection and Trust for the Society and the Economy” of the Federal Ministry of the Interior as well as a member of the platform “Digitization in Education and Science” of the Federal Ministry of Education and Research, he has collaborated on contributions to the German National IT Summit.
+Prof. Liggesmeyer is a member of the scientific advisory board for the platform “Industry 4.0” and a member of the expert advisory board of the quality seal “Software made in Germany”.
+As a member of the platform “Security, Protection and Trust for the Society and the Economy” of the Federal Ministry of the Interior as well as a member of the platform “Digitization in Education and Science” of the Federal Ministry of Education and Research, he has collaborated on contributions to the German National IT Summit, resp. the Digital Summit.
 Furthermore, Prof. Liggesmeyer is active on the advisory board of the “Alliance for Cyber Security” of the Federal Office for Information Security.
 Since 2016, he has been advising the Minister President of the State of Rhineland-Palatinate as a member of the State Council for Digital Development and Culture.
-In 2015, he was also the chairman of the Commission of Experts for the Bavarian Center for Digitalization (ZD.B).
-From 2011 to 2014, he was a member of the University Council at the Darmstadt University of Applied Sciences by order of the Hessian Ministry for Science and Arts.
-Furthermore, he was a liaison officer of the German National Academic Foundation (2009 – 2014).
+In 2015, he was appointed by the Bavarian parliament as chairman of the Commission of Experts for the Bavarian Center for Digitalization (ZD.B).
+He is a member of the steering committee of the Institute of Computer Science of AutoUni Wolfsburg, and a member of the scientific advisory board of Software AG, Darmstadt.
+Furthermore, he was a liaison officer for the German National Academic Foundation (2009 – 2014).
 As Past President, he is chairman of the Task Force “Data Science” of the German Informatics Society (GI).
 Since 2018, he has been the chairman of the Governing Council of the “Assuring Autonomy International Programme (AAIP)”, a partnership between the Lloyd’s Register Foundation, London, and the University of York (United Kingdom).
 In 2019, Prof. Liggesmeyer was appointed Spokesperson for Science for the Thematic Platform Digital Land Management of the Bavarian Center for Digitalization (ZD.B).
 In November 2019, he became a member of the International Advisory Committee of Vicomtech, and in February 2020, he was elected to the steering committee of the Software Engineering Division of the Gesellschaft für Informatik (GI) as a specialist expert.